HDRI Frequently Asked Questions (FAQs)

 Eligibility

-At the time of submitting their applications, interested parties must fulfill all 4 of the criteria below:
+At the time of application, interested parties must fulfill all 4 of the criteria below:

-- Planning to submit a K or R grant to NIH within the next 12 months.
+- Planning to submit an F, K, R21, or R01 grant to NIH within the next 12 months

 Can I get an extension of my ESI status?